gerwitz/hgc-v11/source/writing/2010/08-12-hacker-mind.html.md

 ---
 title: Hacker mind
 categories:
-- Business
-- Design
-- Technology
+- work
 tags:
 - code
+- business
+- design
-- Design
+- technology
 ---

 Paul Graham has posted his thoughts on [what went wrong at Yahoo][1].
 As always, his thoughts are cogent and presented as a dense but accessible story.
 One of his statements, though, deserves some inspection: